nickmonad/bips.dev/web/content/94/index.md

 In addition to a time warp attack potentially exacerbating the perpetual block storm attack, a time warp attack provides an alternative way to increase the block production rate even if the unintended reset of the actual difficulty due to the 20-minute exception was mitigated.

-To protect against the time warp attack, the following rule proposed as part of The Great Consensus Cleanup<ref>https://github.com/TheBlueMatt/bips/blob/cleanup-softfork/bip-XXXX.mediawiki</ref> is enforced: "The nTime field of each block whose height, mod 2016, is 0 must be greater than or equal to the nTime field of the immediately prior block minus 600.
+To protect against the time warp attack, the following rule proposed as part of The Great Consensus Cleanup<sup id="cite_ref_5"><a href="#cite_ref_5">5</a></sup> is enforced: "The nTime field of each block whose height, mod 2016, is 0 must be greater than or equal to the nTime field of the immediately prior block minus 600.
 For the avoidance of doubt, such blocks must still comply with existing Median-Time-Past nTime restrictions."

 <h2> Rationale </h2>